NAU Votes! Frequently asked questions

 If you are registered to get your ballot by mail (PEVL), you do not need to show any additional ID.

 If you vote early in person or vote on Election Day, then you will need to present one of these forms of ID at the polling place.

 What’s a ‘Federal Only’ registration?
 Accordion Closed

 If you do not have evidence of citizenship (which can be an Arizona Driver’s License), you will be registered to vote only in Congressional and Presidential Elections.
 This means you can’t vote for our important Legislative District senator and representatives or in local elections.
 So, please take the extra step to prove your citizenship and get your full voting rights in Arizona.
 See “How to Register to Vote” — the first question on this page.

 Where do I go to vote?
 Accordion Closed

-If you’re not registered to get your ballot by mail (PEVL), you go to an official polling place.
+If you’re not registered to get your ballot by mail, you go to an official polling place.
 As each election approaches, the County Elections Office will designate polling places.
 They may be in apartment buildings, churches, schools, or other public places.

 In addition to the regular polling locations, there are also Vote Centers.
 Any Coconino County Voter can vote at a Vote Center.
-For the 2020 General Election, there will be a Vote Center at the NAU Skydome.
+For the general election, there may be a Vote Center at the NAU Skydome.